 I bought The Sweet Spot as a loyal fan, not because I thought I needed what the subtitle offered: “How to find your groove at home and work.”
 I coach people on work/life balance all the time, and I keep a rigid sleep schedule for myself and my kids to make sure we don’t get run down.
 I even ignore all calls and emails after 8:00 pm, so yeah, I’m good with the balance thing…

 I might add that when I started reading The Sweet Spot I was sick in bed, newly diagnosed with Lyme disease.
 I had a tick bite 6 years ago, went through the standard course of antibiotics, and hadn’t thought much about it since then.
-But one day this winter, everything changed.
+But then one day in 2015, everything changed.
 I was so fatigued I had to start “budgeting” my finite store of energy by determining whether certain tasks were worth it: getting out of bed, holding the phone up to my ear, or pushing the buttons to dial the phone, (yes, we still have a landline, and yes, all my activities revolved around the phone.
 I may have been Lyming around but I was still an extrovert!)
 It turns out Lyme will hide out in your body until you get run down, and I had just completed an intense season of very exciting opportunities and appearances when my energy store just ran out.
 Seasoned Lyme patients will tell you that relapses seem to happen most frequently when your life gets – well let’s just say – out of balance.

 As I read The Sweet Spot, I got the sense my buddy was writing it for me.
 And I realized that I still had a lot to learn about balance.
 Carter’s book was born out of her own realization of imbalance as she was laying in a hospital bed after 18 months of repeated illnesses.
 But clearly, she and I aren’t the only ones.
 At some level, aren’t we all struggling to figure out how to deliver all that the world expects from us on any given day?